kubeshop/tracetest/docs/installing.md

 During the setup, we'll deploy Tracetest and Postgres with Helm.

-For the architectural overview of the components please check the [Architecture](architecture.md) page.
+For the architectural overview of the components, please check the [Architecture](architecture.md) page.

 ## **Prerequsities**